pelias/documentation/response.md

 The `features` property of the result is where you will find the list of results that best matched your input parameters.

 Each item in this list will contain all the information needed to identify it in human-readable format in the `properties` block, as well as computer friendly coordinates in the `geometry` property.
-Note the `label` property, which is a human-friendly representation of the place, ready to be displayed to an end-user.

 ```json
 {